adF: A Novel System for Measuring Web Fingerprinting through Ads: Introduction

 Third-party cookies and advertising IDs, when properly implemented with consent acquisition (not always the case), comply with data protection regulations.
 Fingerprinting, by definition, is an intrusive practice and represents a severe threat to end-users' privacy.
 The most common type of fingerprinting involves embedding a script in a website.
-When a user visits such a website, the script collects attributes from the browser, OS, and device rendering the web page.
+When a user visits such a website, the script collects attributes from the browser, OS, and device rendering the web-page.
 The concatenation of these attributes creates a device fingerprint.
 If the number of attributes is large enough, the fingerprint can make the device unique even among hundreds of thousands or millions of devices.
 This practice is known as \emph{web fingerprinting}.
-The privacy risks associated with web fingerprinting have prompted extensive research in this area \cite{mayer2009any, eckersley2010, mowery2012pixel, nikiforakis2013cookieless, acar2013fpdetective, acar2014web, laperdrix2016beauty, englehardt2016online, kaizer2016towards, gomezBoix2018hiding, cao2017cross, olejnik2017battery}.
+The privacy risks associated with web fingerprinting have prompted extensive research in this area \cite{mayer2009any, eckersley2010, acar2014web, laperdrix2016beauty, gomezBoix2018hiding, cao2017cross}.
+A body of work proposes countermeasure techniques to prevent fingerprinting \cite{laperdrix2015mitigating, Al_FannahNasserMohammed2020Tltl, azad2020taming, canvasbloquer_firefox, wu2019rendered, laperdrix2016beauty, iqbal2021fingerprinting, privacybadger, nikiforakis2015privaricator, laperdrix2017fprandom, noscript}.
+Browser developers (e.g., Apple, Mozilla, or Google) have also proposed anti-fingerprinting measures in later releases of their browsers~\cite{cameron_2018_appleagainstfp, enhanced_tracking_protection_mozillawiki, user_agent_reduction_privacysandbox}.
+However, a rapid web technology development has made some existing proposals obsolete and requires a continuous effort from browser developers to update their anti-fingerprinting solutions.